Munich Fire Department: Involvement of the fire department in the rescue service

 In Munich, the professional fire department takes over the emergency medical service, while ambulances are occupied by aid organizations and private rescue services.
 In addition, the ELRD (organizational leader ambulance service) is alternately provided by the BF (fire service) and the aid organizations.
 These include, in addition to the Bayerisches Rotes Kreuz (Bavarian Red Cross), the Johanniter-Unfall-Hilfe, the Malteser Hilfsdienst (Malteser emergency service) and the "Arbeiter-Samariter-Bund" (workers good Samaritan association).
 The private emergency services, which have been involved in emergency rescue since 1998, are mainly represented by the two companies MKT and Aicher Ambulanz-Union - they provide 6 or 8 RTW, and which meanwhile also provide ELRD units.
 In addition, the company IMS occupies an ambulance.
 Some of the rescue vehicles of the relief organizations and private rescue services are also stationed at the fire stations of the professional fire department.

 At the fire stations, ambulances of the professional fire department are also stationed, which disengage with the fire engine each time.
 In the normal rescue service, they are not actually involved, since they serve for self-protection or to assist the staff on the fire engine.
 The crew has, in contrast to the other ambulance crews, a medical and firefighting training.
 If no ambulance of the regular rescue service is available, they are alerted to peak coverage.
-The same applies to the ambulances of the works fire service BMW, Krauss-Maffei, MTU / MAN and TU Munich in Garching.
+The same applies to the ambulances of the works fire service BMW, Krauss-Maffei, MTU / MAN and the Technical University of Munich in Garching.